josegpl/data_structures/test/readme.md

-Database created for the management of motorsport championships.
+Database created for the management of motorsport championships using mysql.